 Are you having a girl or boy?
-The gender reveal is probably one of the most exciting parts of your pregnancy.
+The sex reveal is probably one of the most exciting parts of your pregnancy.

 But is there any way to learn the answer without an ultrasound?
-How accurate are all of those old wives’ tales about gender prediction, anyway?
+How accurate are all of those stories about sex prediction, anyway?

-If you’re hoping for pink, you’re probably taking a look at all the clues — both anecdotal and otherwise.
+If you’re hoping for a girl, you’re probably taking a look at all the clues — both anecdotal and otherwise.

 Here’s how to figure out if those anecdotes are myths or facts, and how to really determine whether you have a baby girl on the way.

 If you’re carrying high, congratulations — it’s a girl!
 Or so the saying goes, at least.

 But there could be another reason for a high belly.
 If it’s your first pregnancy and your body is in good shape, your stomach muscles, body shape, and how much weight you gain during your pregnancy will all play a role in how you’re carrying.

 The sex of your baby has no impact on any of this.
 That means you can’t tell the sex just by evaluating your belly.
 Multiple pregnancies can also have an impact on the elasticity of those same muscles.

 Lesson learned?
 Don’t count on this myth to determine the sex.
 This is true whether it’s your first pregnancy or your fourth.

 There’s a similar tale about where you’re carrying that baby weight.
 If your pregnancy weight gain is around the middle, it’s because you’re having a baby girl.
 All in front?
 A bouncing baby boy is on the way.